 Another helpful resource for understanding the product is the complete online documentation for Photoshop and all CS6 applications.

-Lynda.com, the top online training site for Adobe software, also offers over 1,000(!) hours of tutorials on just Photoshop alone – and through our partnership you can get an exclusive free 10-day trial with unlimited access to hundreds of in-depth courses and instructional videos throughout the entire site.
+Lynda.com, by far the top online training site for Adobe software, also offers over 1,000(!) hours of tutorials on just Photoshop alone – and even better, you can sign up for a free 30-day trial with unlimited access to thousands of in-depth courses and instructional videos throughout the entire site.

 KelbyOne – from Scott Kelby of NAPP and Photoshop World fame – is another terrific option for taking your Photoshop, Lightroom and photography knowledge further under the tutelage of renowned industry experts and luminaries… Grab this exclusive $20 discount on their unlimited Pro membership, which includes full access to 1,000 different courses and tutorials, plus two digital magazine subscriptions.

 Still on Photoshop CS5 or earlier?
 See: Free Training and Tutorials for Photoshop CS5, CS4, and CS3.